 Read our garden waste permit FAQs.

-We currently collect garden and food waste in the brown bin.
-Brown bins are issued to each property within East Renfrewshire.
 While there is a legal obligation for us to collect food waste, the same legal obligation doesn't apply to garden waste.

 Once you have purchased your permit it can take up to 10 working days to arrive.